story-healing | moral courage | sustainable service

 • greater capacity to navigate through liminal spaces

-• deeper understanding of moral injury and institutional betrayal—and how they’ve shaped your story
+• deeper understanding of how your experiences have shaped your story

 • reclaimed connection to your voice, your values, and your truth